 The Atlanta-based Georgia World Congress Center Authority owns and operates the Georgia World Congress Center and Centennial Olympic Park, and has oversight of Mercedes-Benz Stadium, which combine to form the No. 1 convention, sports and entertainment destination in the world.

-Meetings will take place in teh Savannah Convention CenterJasper Boardroom at 11:00am
+Meetings will take place in the Savannah Convention CenterJasper Boardroom at 11:00am

 *Holiday Luncheon in held immediately after the meeting